synsense/sinabs/docs/speck/overview.md

 * 1x  Readout layer that can does the prediction based on DYNAP-CNN layer output

 ### Event Pre-processing Layer
-The event pre-processing layer receives the input events coming from dvs or an externa source.
+The event pre-processing layer receives the input events coming from dvs or an external source.
 Depending on the configuration, the layer can perform following operations based on events:

 * Merge/Select the polarity of the input event stream
 * Sum Pool with kerlnel size of 1x1, 2x2, 4x4